Trump Justice Dept. effort to learn source of leaks for Post stories came in Barr’s final days as AG, court documents show

 Since revealing that it used secret orders to obtain Post reporters’ records, the Justice Department has made similar disclosures regarding efforts to secretly obtain communication records of four New York Times reporters and one CNN reporter for unrelated stories.

-In all of those cases, investigators sought not the content of the conversations or messages, but the records of who the reporters were contacting, and when.
+In all of those cases, investigators sought not the content of the conversations or messages, but the records of who the reporters were contacting and when.

 In ordering the release of key documents Tuesday, U.S. Magistrate Judge Zia M. Faruqui noted in an order that even after acknowledging the investigation’s existence, prosecutors continued to try to keep secret the specific stories under investigation.

 The judge refused, questioning why “the scope of unsealing was so narrow” given that the investigation was closed without any criminal charges.
-In a four-page order, Faruqui noted the government’s “sealing power may not be exercised indiscriminately,” and cited a July 2020 opinion written by the current attorney general, Merrick Garland, in his former position as a judge on the U.S. Circuit Court of Appeals for the D.C.
-Circuit.
+In a four-page order, Faruqui noted the government’s “sealing power may not be exercised indiscriminately,” and cited a July 2020 opinion written by the current attorney general, Merrick Garland, in his former position as a judge on the U.S. Court of Appeals for the District of Columbia Circuit.

-“A sealed matter is not generally, as the government persists in imagining, ‘nailed into a nondescript crate, stored deep in a sprawling, uncatalogued warehouse,’ ” Faruqui wrote, quoting Garland’s evocation of the 1981 film “Raiders of the Lost Ark.”
+“A sealed matter is not generally, as the government persists in imagining, ‘nailed into a nondescript crate, stored deep in a sprawling, uncatalogued warehouse,’ ” Faruqui wrote, quoting Garland’s evocation of the 1981 film “Raiders of the Lost Ark,” a movie that ends with one of history’s greatest treasures being buried inside a sprawling bureaucracy.

 Faruqui chided prosecutors for their initial reluctance to release even redacted documents, saying that their “anti-redaxer stance is puzzling” and adding that the government “has a continuing duty to timely move to lift a non-disclosure order after the factors warranting it expire.”

-Barr declined to comment on Tuesday.
-Justice Department spokespeople did not immediately return messages seeking comment.
+The Justice Department and Barr declined to comment on Tuesday.

+Washington Post publisher Fred Ryan said: “Unsealing the application to obtain our reporters’ email records was an important step.
+It remains essential that a full accounting of what happened be made public.”

+The battle over how far the government can go in its pursuit of suspected leakers pits the department’s role of policing national security agencies against the constitutional protections of a free press.
+Garland has twice met privately with news executives to discuss their concerns as his deputies continue to craft a new policy.
+Separately, some lawmakers have pressed for legislation so that the government’s practice cannot be changed from administration to administration.